Creating a base project in Bonfire can be done in just a few minutes. This tutorial will help get you started!

 Throughout Bonfire, you may see keywords with a series of small blue dots under them.
 These are tooltips and you can hover your mouse over them to trigger a popup, which will provide more details about the word in question:

 NOTE: The Create a New Project pop-up you see may appear slightly different than the one pictured below based on which features/modules you have enabled with Bonfire.

-In this window, you're essentially filling out 1) general details (project name, reference #, etc.) and 2) configuring certain properties for your project.
-Here you can also configure 3) the project visibility and decide if the documents attached to the project should be hidden once the opportunity has closed.
-You'll also set 4) project dates:
+In this window, you're essentially filling out 1) general details (project name, reference #, etc.), the 2) submission type and 3) configuring certain properties for your project.
+Here you can also configure 4) the project visibility and decide if the documents attached to the project should be hidden once the opportunity has closed.
+You'll also be able to 5) note contact information as well as set 6) project dates: